AliciaMMorgan/cross-industry-pm-playbook/README.md

      [*featured contributor on website blog*](https://blog.iil.com/strategic-yet-agile-leading-with-innovation/)
 - 💼 **Crain’s Chicago Business**: Featured article on cross-sector and generational leadership
 - 🌐 **National Informal STEM Education (NISE) Network**: [*Featured article*](https://www.nisenet.org/blog/post/partner-highlight-frontiers-flight-museum-dallas-texas-celebrates-50th-anniversary-moon) for innovation in science and education engagement
-- 🌐 **Project Bites Contributor**: Project Bites offers project managers bite-sized educational content, with each video or audio segment lasting 20 minutes.
+- 🌐 **Project Bites Contributor(2024-now)**: Project Bites offers project managers bite-sized educational content, with each video or audio segment lasting 20 minutes.
 [My shared expertise includes insights](https://projectbites.com/browse/all-bites/?_bite_speakers=5171) on *Leading Innovation in Traditional Environments: Bridging Tradition and Agility*, and *Agile and Adaptive Leadership*

 These experiences underscore my ability to translate structure into strategy and scalable innovation.
 Whether leading from the front or facilitating from behind the scenes, I help organizations move from clarity to creativity, without losing business value along the way.